-With this ruling, A Miner Detail (and our readers) have won three public record disputes.
+With this ruling, A Miner Detail (and its readers) have won three public record disputes.

-Two which went before the PIACB and one which was settled with Frederick City after a lawsuit was filed in Circuit Court.
+Two went before the PIACB, and one was settled with Frederick City after a lawsuit was filed in Circuit Court.

-A Miner Detail has one additional pending public record dispute, which is working it’s way through the PIACB and Howard County Circuit Court.
+A Miner Detail has one pending public record dispute working through the PIACB and Howard County Circuit Court.

-We requested copied of all the “law letters” or “demonstration letters” signed by Sheriff Chuck Jenkins since 2015.
+We requested copies of all the “law letters” or “demonstration letters” signed by Frederick County Sheriff Chuck Jenkins in 2015.